 I bring warmth, humor, and genuine curiosity to this work.
 I take your inner life seriously.

-I hold an MA in Clinical Psychology from Antioch University and a BA in American Studies from Yale University.
 I am a registered Associate Marriage and Family Therapist (AMFT #157328) working under the supervision of Zari Hedayat (MFT #22248).

 Pronouns: she/her/hers